davidde/notes/git.md

 In this case, since they were previously committed, you could still retrieve them using [git reflog](#-git-reflog).

 * `git reset HEAD~ (--soft/--mixed/--hard/--keep)`
   Undo the last commit from the current branch.
+  To restore it use [git cherry-pick](#-git-cherry-pick--x-hash-) with the commit's hash.
   (HEAD is a pointer to the most recent git commit in a specific branch;
   detached head means the head does not point to the most recent commit.
   This happens when you move the head back in time by checking out a